jl908069/GUMsley_Sum/mdata/GUM_conversation_risk.md

 	their cards.
 The MSG in that Chinese food really got me high for a little bit.
 	Does MSG affect you?

-DAN: No.
+Speaker A: No.
 	Not really.
 	It affects my mother.
 	Gives her headaches.

 JENNIFER:	Are you gonna attack over there?

-DAN: I don't know.
+Speaker A: I don't know.
 	Thirteen.
 	That leaves me with thirteen.
 	 I wanna fortify.